 A heart transplant is surgery to remove the diseased heart from a person and replace it with a healthy one from an organ donor.
 To remove the heart from the donor, two or more healthcare providers must declare the donor brain-dead.

-You may need a heart transplant if your heart is failing and cannot be treated by other means.
+You may need a heart transplant if your heart is failing and other treatments are not effective.

 End-stage heart failure is a disease in which the heart muscle is failing severely in its attempt to pump blood through the body.
-It means all other available treatments are no longer helping to improve the heart's function.
+It means other treatments are no longer working.
 End-stage heart failure is the final stage of heart failure.
 Despite its name, a diagnosis of heart failure does not mean the heart is about to stop beating.
 The term failure means the heart muscle is failing to pump blood normally because it is damaged or very weak, or both.

 Some causes of heart failure include: